Religion in Samoa: Status of societal respect for religious freedom

 Traditionally, villages tended to have one primary Christian church.
 Village chiefs often chose the religious denomination of their extended families.
 Many larger villages had multiple churches serving different denominations and coexisting peacefully.

 There can be strong societal pressure at village and local levels to participate in church services and other activities, and to support church leaders and projects financially.
 In some denominations, financial contributions often totaled more than 30% of family income.

 In the past there have been minor tensions between Fa'a Samoa (the Samoan way) and individual religious rights.
 One of the elements of Fa'a Samoa was the traditional, tightly-knit village community.
 Often, village elders and the community at large were not receptive toward those who attempted to introduce another denomination or religion into the community.
 Observers stated that, in many villages throughout the country, leaders forbade individuals to belong to churches outside of the village or to exercise their right not to worship.
 Villagers in violation of such rules faced fines or banishment from the village.

+Minority Religions

+There is a small Muslim community and one mosque.
+In 1980s the Saudi Arabia-based World Assembly of Muslim Youth and Malaysia-based Regional Islamic Da'wah Council of Southeast Asia and the Pacific began their dawah activities in Samoa.
+According to the 2006 census, the number of Samoan Muslims was 61, or 0.04% of the population.
+There are also Mosques in the country.

+There is a small population of Hindus constituted mainly by migrants from Fiji.
+The number of Hindus, like the number of Muslims, fluctuates repeatedly.
+As of the 2006 Samoan Census, there were 25 Hindus.
+More than 55% of Hindus are concentrated in Faleata West.
+According to other estimates in 2016 the religion claimed more than a thousand followers across Samoa.

+Due to smaller numbers, the Muslim and Hindu population count was merged in the 2011 Census, with the total now being 38 adherents.
+The 2011 Census stated that of the 38 Muslims/Hindus, 25 were male and 13 female.
+This gender imbalance, which has inflated the proportion of male to females, may have been a consequence of the 2009 Samoa earthquake and tsunami, when more than 150 people died and many emigrated.